TobiPeterG/AMU/README.md

   THE SYSTEM UNUSABLE ON OTHER INSTALLATIONS!
   USE AT YOUR OWN RISK!

-  Not on Ubuntu?
-  Use the basic version for all distributions: https://github.com/TobiPeterG/linux_automatic_updates

   This script will install my custom script to update your system when it's being shutdown.
 It is tested on Kubuntu 21.04 and 21.10, but should work with future versions as